Do MLLMs Really Understand the Charts?: ChartVRBench Benchmark Details

+Once a large pool of charts was collected, each candidate chart underwent a meticulous, two-step curation process performed by our recruited team of human annotators.

-\paragraph{Manual Filtering and Vetting.} A large pool of charts is initially collected.
-Each chart then undergoes a meticulous manual vetting process conducted by our team of annotators to ensure it met the stringent criteria for inclusion in \textit{CRBench}.
-A chart is only accepted if it satisfied all of the following conditions: \begin{enumerate} \item \textbf{High Visual Quality}: The image has to be of sufficient resolution, clear, and free of significant compression artifacts or other visual noise that could impede interpretation. \item \textbf{Data Integrity}: The chart has to be coherent and visually consistent, with clearly defined axes, legends, and graphical elements. \item \textbf{Absence of Annotations}: We exclusively select charts where numerical values are not explicitly printed on the graphical elements (e.g., no numbers on top of bars or next to points on a line).
-This constraint is fundamental to our benchmark, as it forces a model to perform genuine visual reasoning rather than relying on OCR shortcuts. \end{enumerate} Charts that fails to meet any of these standards are discarded from the final dataset.
+\paragraph{Step 1: Manual Filtering and Vetting.} Each chart was manually vetted against stringent criteria for inclusion in \textit{ChartVRBench}.
+A chart was accepted only if it satisfied all of the following conditions, otherwise it was discarded: \begin{enumerate} \item High Visual Quality: The image must be of sufficient resolution, clear, and free of significant compression artifacts or other visual noise that could impede interpretation. \item Data Integrity: The chart must be coherent and visually consistent, with clearly defined axes, legends, and graphical elements. \item Absence of Annotations: We exclusively select charts where numerical values are not explicitly printed on the graphical elements (e.g., no numbers on top of bars).
+This constraint is fundamental to our benchmark, as it forces a model to perform genuine visual reasoning rather than relying on OCR shortcuts. \end{enumerate}

-\paragraph{Question-Answer Pair Generation.} Once a real-world chart is approved, we employ a two-stage, human-in-the-loop process to generate its corresponding question-answer pair: \begin{enumerate} \item MLLM-based Candidate Generation: We use a capable Multimodal Large Language Model (MLLM) to generate an initial set of candidate question-answer pairs for each chart.
-The model is prompted to ask a specific numerical estimation question based on the visual information in the chart. \item Human Verification and Refinement: Every MLLM-generated pair is subsequently subjected to rigorous human review.
-Annotators would first verify the question's clarity and relevance.
-Then, they would carefully perform the visual estimation themselves to validate the accuracy of the answer.
-If necessary, they would refine the question's phrasing or correct the ground-truth answer to ensure the final Q\&A pair was unambiguous and factually correct. \end{enumerate} This careful, multi-stage curation process ensures that the real-world portion of \textit{CRBench} is not only challenging and relevant but also contains reliable and accurate ground-truth data.
-Figure~\ref{real} showcases several examples of the final curated real-world charts from our collection, along with their corresponding question-answer pairs.
+\paragraph{Step 2: Question-Answer Pair Generation.} Once a chart was approved, we employed a two-stage, human-in-the-loop process to generate its corresponding question-answer pair: \begin{enumerate} \item MLLM-based Candidate Generation: We first use a capable MLLM to generate an initial set of candidate question-answer pairs for each chart, prompting it to ask a specific numerical estimation question. \item Human Verification and Refinement: Every MLLM-generated pair is then subjected to rigorous human review.
+Annotators verify the question's clarity and relevance, and then carefully perform the visual estimation themselves to validate the answer's accuracy.
+If necessary, they refine the question's phrasing or correct the ground-truth answer to ensure the final Q\&A pair is unambiguous and factually correct. \end{enumerate}